-- Banned bonuses: The most optimal build for Luigi is Armor Knight and Trade-Off Ability ↑.
-This combination provides its user with massive boosts to attack power and defense (1.15x and 1.8x, respectively).
-Instadrop and Landing Lag ↓ is another popular setup on Luigi, as these two skills worth in tandem with each other to expand his combo game and make him more fun to watch!
+- Banned bonuses: The most optimal build for Luigi is Armor Knight plus Trade-Off Ability ↑.
+This combination provides its user with massive boosts to attack and defense (1.15x and 1.8x, respectively).
+Instadrop and Landing Lag ↓ is another popular setup; these two skills worth in tandem with each other to expand Luigi’s combo game and make him more fun to watch!

-- Tournament-legal bonuses: Other Spirit effects that work well on Luigi include Physical Attack ↑, Toss & Meteor, Floaty Jumps, Move Speed ↑, and Shield Damage ↑.
+- Tournament-legal bonuses: Other Spirit effects that work well on Luigi include Physical Attack ↑, Trade-Off Ability ↑, and Air Defense ↑, and Toss & Meteor.
+You could also choose to run two Physical Attack ↑ Support skills if you like.
 Pick and choose between the three, depending on which effects you’re most interested in!

-- Raid Boss bonuses: If you’re training a Raid Boss but don’t want to make use of Armor Knight or Instadrop, you can use Physical Attack ↑, Move Speed ↑, and Landing Lag ↓ instead.
+- Raid Boss bonuses: If you’re training a Raid Boss but don’t want to make use of any of the Spirit effects listed above, you can try a setup including Physical Attack ↑, Move Speed ↑, and Landing Lag ↓ instead.

 When training your Luigi amiibo, you should be playing as Luigi for the best results possible.
-You’ll want to almost exclusively walk during training — except when using a dash attack.
+You’ll want to almost exclusively walk — except when using a dash attack.
 In addition, stay on-stage at all times, as Luigi’s recovery is easily exploited by aerial-happy opponents.
 Parrying comes highly recommended, as Luigi can then punish with a forward smash or Super Jump Punch and get in some free damage!
-Here’s a full list of attacks to focus on during training:
+Here’s everything an optimal Luigi’s moveset includes, then:

 - Dash attack might not look very powerful, but make no mistake — it’s one of Luigi’s best moves.
 It propels him forward and strikes multiple times; Ultimate’s AI drops its guard after blocking the first hit, which makes dash attack great for getting past opponents’ shields.